iqrar/Angular-Analytics-App/readme.md

 # How to use

 Use date pickers to filter the object by date range.
 Chart will show the cities and their prices.
-It depends upon the date filter.
+Table and chart depends upon the date filter.

 ## Result